THE BEST AERO HELMET FOR ROAD CYCLISTS

 Most of these helmets are made with what’s called “in-mold” mold technology, where the outer shell and EPS (Expanded Polystyrene) foam liner that makes up the core of the helmet are molded and bonded together rather than having to be glued or taped after being molded separately.

 This technology improves the amount of impact a helmet can absorb and provides more design options, for example, to make the helmet more aero or decide where to put vents without affecting the helmet’s structural integrity.
 You can read more about these two design considerations here.

 The plastic MIPS basket liner sits inside the EPS liner and attaches separately at a few spots.
 Of course, the MIPS liner is designed to stay with your head and move separately from the EPS to reduce the twisting effect on impact.

 QUALITY – FIT & FINISH AND MATERIALS

-All of these aero helmets are pretty good in this regard – they should be for the price you pay for them.
-But, some are exceptional and a couple disappointed.
-Details in the reviews later on.
+All of these aero bike helmets are pretty good in this regard – they should be for the price you pay for them.
+But some are exceptional, and a couple disappointed me.
+I’ve noted the exceptions in my individual reviews.